 SOCIALISM -The Socialism Conference is scheduled for July 1-4 in Chicago, featuring talks and panel discussions.

 Contact: email@example.com; http://www.socialismconference.org.

-PEACESTOCK - On July 13th, the 11th Annual Peacestock: A Gathering for Peace, will take place at Windbeam Farm in Hager City, WI.
+PEACESTOCK - On July 9, the 14th Annual Peacestock: A Gathering for Peace, will take place near Cannon Falls, MN.
 The event is a mixture of music, speakers and community for peace.
-Sponsored by Veterans for Peace.
+Sponsored by Veterans for Peace and others.

 Contact: Bill Habedank, 1913 Grandview Ave., Red Wing, MN 55066; 651-388-7733; email@example.com; http://www.peacestockvfp.org.

-Contact: email@example.com; http://www.childrensdefense.org.
+Contact: 718-398-4783; firstname.lastname@example.org; https://www.urbanbushwomen.org.

-ACTIVIST CAMP - Youth Empowered Action (YEA) Camp will have sessions in July and August in Ben Lomond, CA; Portland, OR; Charlton, MA.
+ACTIVIST CAMP - Youth Empowered Action (YEA) Camp will have sessions in July and August in CA, OR, and NY.
 YEA Camp is designed for activists 12-17 years old who want to make a difference in the world.